Jhumpa Lahiri: Literary career

 In September 2013, her novel The Lowland was placed on the shortlist for the Man Booker Prize, which ultimately went to The Luminaries by Eleanor Catton.
-The following month it was also longlisted for the National Book Award for Fiction, and revealed to be a finalist on October 16, 2013.
+The following month, it was also longlisted for the National Book Award for Fiction and revealed to be a finalist on October 16, 2013.
 However, on November 20, 2013, it lost out for that award to James McBride and his novel The Good Lord Bird.

 In December 2015, Lahiri published a non-fiction essay called "Teach Yourself Italian" in The New Yorker about her experience learning Italian.
 In the essay she declared that she is now only writing in Italian, and the essay itself was translated from Italian to English.
 That same year, she published her first book in Italian, In altre parole, in which she wrote about her experience learning the language; an English translation by Ann Goldstein titled In Other Words was published in 2016.

+Lahiri at a meeting at George Mason University in 2016.

 Lahiri was the winner of the DSC Prize for South Asian Literature 2015 for her book The Lowland at the Zee Jaipur Literature Festival, for which she entered the Limca Book of Records.

 In 2017, Lahiri received the PEN/Malamud Award for excellence in the short story.

 In 2018, Lahiri published her first novel in Italian, Dove mi trovo (2018).
-In 2019, she compiled, edited and translated the Penguin Book of Italian Short Stories which consists of 40 Italian short stories written by 40 different Italian writers.
+In 2019, she compiled, edited, and translated the Penguin Book of Italian Short Stories which consists of 40 Italian short stories written by 40 different Italian writers.
 Lahiri later translated Dove mi trovo into English; the translation, Whereabouts, was published in 2021.
 In 2022, Lahiri published a new short story collection under the title Racconti Romani (Roman stories), the title being a nod to a book by Alberto Moravia of the same name.
 The English translation, Roman Stories, was published in October 2023, translated by Lahiri and Todd Portnowitz.

 A Netflix drama series adaptation of Unaccustomed Earth was announced in April 2025 and is in development.
 Production will be done by John Wells Production.
 The series stars Freida Pinto and Siddharth in main roles.
 Nisha Ganatra, Erica Saleh, Erin Jontow, Celia D. Costas and Lahiri all serve as executive producers.
 The series started filming in September 2025.